NamesCode/garfunkles.space/src/routes/(main)/about/about.md

 <div style="margin-top: -1em">

-I don't really have a language of choice, I will just go with whatever is easiest or that I want to use.
-However, I am quite fond of Rust.
+I don't really have a language of choice, I will often go with whatever is easiest or that I want to use.
+However, I frequently use Rust for my projects.

 </div>